-Skidaway Island State Park, Georgia: Coastal Getaway
+Skidaway Island State Park, Georgia for Coastal Camping

-Camping at Skidaway Island State Park is just the beginning of a great coastal Georgia family getaway.
+Camping at Skidaway Island State Park is just the beginning of a great coastal Georgia vacation.
 If you can manage to pull yourselves away from camp, Skidaway Island State Park offers convenient access to romantic downtown Savannah, the quaint beach town of Tybee Island, two lovely lighthouses, a historic military fort, easy nature hikes, boating, and fishing.

 Skidaway Island State Park Campground